psteinb/hpc-in-a-day/_episodes/01-02-filesystems.md

 This is called **tab completion**, and we will see it in many other tools as we go on.

+At this point, Rob is called for an emergency into the machine room.
+He apologizes to Lola and suggests that she takes a look at the wiki the computer center has or browse the internet for helpful videos.
+Lola is left a bit startled as she knows that the group she works for just bought their own small cluster.
+So there is no documentation what so ever.
+Lola leaves a bit uncertain for her office.

 > ## Absolute vs Relative Paths
 >
 > Starting from `/home/amanda/data/`,